h3mmy/bloopyboi/README.md

 ## Developing

-Once I have settled on an architectural approach, this will be moved to a contributing file
+Once I have settled on an architectural approach, this will be moved to the [Contributing.md] file

-To generate ent schema

-`go generate ent`

 Local Testing (Manual)